urbanopt/urbanopt.github.io/usage/rake_tasks.md

 nav_order: 2
 ---

-Rake tasks are created to run and Post-Process each of the defined Scenarios.
+Rake tasks are created to run and post-process each of the defined Scenarios.
 For each Scenario a ScenarioCSV object is instantiated.
 Below is an example of defining a `baseline_scenario` using the following inputs:

 - `name` : name of the Scenario
 - `run_dir`: the directory to run and save results
-- `feature_file_path`: The  path for the `geojson` file (for example: `industry_denver.geojson`)
+- `feature_file_path`: the  path for the `geojson` file (for example: `example_project.json`)
 <!-- TODO: Change this example file when new one is prepared-->
 - `csv_file`: `csv` file (for example: `baseline_scenario.csv`)
 - `mappers_files_dir`: the file path for the `base_workflow.osw`